Please enable javascript, or click here to visit my ecommerce web site powered by Shopify.

 A few weeks ago I wrote a blog post about a hypothetical scenario in which Peter, James, Lydia, Priscilla and Paul walked into your staff meeting, asking to be put to work in your church.
 Not sure what to do, we assign some of the greatest missional leaders the world has ever seen to be a small group leader, lead usher and bass player at the Sunday morning gig.
 (You can read the whole post by clicking here).
 As if this is the best way to utilize these kind of leaders!

-Here’s a second staggering reality: I don’t think we’d know what to do with missional leaders if a bunch of them were given to us.
+I don’t think we’d know what to do with missional leaders if a bunch of them were given to us.
 Our vision for church has been so captured by the place and space of the four walls of Sunday mornings that we’ve bought into the belief that it’s the only place where leadership lies.

 Are our development programs about releasing leaders to the missional frontier?
 Or, more likely, are they about recruiting volunteers to keep the machine of the church running?
 To be sure, we should attend to the organization of the church, for it is a significant thing when the scattered church gathers.
-But as the Church stares precipitous decline in the face—as we look to re-embrace the missio Dei—we must learn again the art that Jesus exhibited: the task of multiplying missional leaders and releasing them into the cracks and crevices of society where there is little-to-no Gospel presence.
+But as the Church stares precipitous decline in the face – as we look to re-embrace the missio Dei – we must learn again the art that Jesus exhibited: the task of multiplying missional leaders and releasing them into the cracks and crevices of society where there is little-to-no Gospel presence.

 I’ve heard many church leaders say, “We want to be known more for our sending capacity than our seating capacity.”
 I’ve met very few who truly embrace that reality and know how to do it.
 I can’t help but think sometimes that all the talk of Christian leadership in churches is a bit like re-arranging deck chairs on the Titanic.
 You’re expending energy — maybe even accomplishing something — but it’s not changing the overall trajectory of where this ship is headed.

-What we are talking about is a new kind of skill-set for leaders.
 That’s what the future of the church requires.
 It’s what the past reveals to us as well.

 What does the church of today and the future need?